appsocially/upil-site/docs/development/README.md

 ```

 * `input` - An object containing the state of variables and their values as key-value pairs
-* `nodes` - An array of currently active nodes.
+* `nodes[]` - An array of `VisualNode`.
 These are stored in the array in the order that they have been interpreted in the script.
 Each node is meant to convey information to a user.
 The Vue.js components use this array to build the UI.
 <br/><br/>
 As a user interacts with UPIL, the interpreter will continue to save state, and update `nodes[]`.
 In order to be notified of these changes, use the `upilInstance.UpilStore.subscribe` method, and pass in a function that you